FuncMode/Patterns-Java/README.md

 - Conditional statements (`if-else`)
 - String manipulation for output formatting

-The patterns include solid and hollow shapes, helping to build intuition for algorithmic thinking.
+The patterns include solid and hollow shapes, as well as symmetric designs like diamonds, helping to build intuition for algorithmic thinking.

 ## Features
 - **Simple and Readable Code**: Each program is concise and well-commented.